 Experts recommend teens use the 30/30/40 rule.
 Spend 30% on Needs, 30% on Wants, and Save 40%.
 This is a starting point – you can go much deeper with things like spending categories, expense tracking, and long-term planning.

 Once their budget is created, you can help your teen set financial goals.
-For example, if they are hoping to buy a new laptop, it may be beneficial for them to start setting aside a savings.
-They could opt to put aside a certain percentage of each paycheck, or use monetary gifts they receive from birthdays, holidays or graduation parties to come up with a down payment on bigger ticket items.
+For example, if they want a new laptop, work with them to develop a savings plan.
+They could start setting aside a certain amount each month.
+Or, they could put aside a certain percentage of each paycheck.
+They could also use monetary gifts they receive for that big ticket item.

 Sometimes it seems like credit cards rule the world.
 Just one simple swipe and you can have any product at your fingertips.
-While balancing a checkbook might seem outdated, teens should still have an awareness of money sitting in their bank account that has already been spent on credit card purchases.
-This is also a great opportunity to teach them about interest and the impact of minimum payments.
+While balancing a checkbook might seem outdated, teens should still use one so they are aware of the money in their bank account that has already been spent on credit card purchases.
+Talking about credit cards is also a great opportunity to teach them about interest and the impact of minimum payments.